npruehs/game-analytics-win10/README.md

 By default, this plugin will use the app package version as build id, and the Application Specific Hardware Identifier (ASHWID) as user id (see https://msdn.microsoft.com/en-us/library/windows/apps/jj553431 for details).

 You can change these at any time by the SetBuild and SetUserId methods.

+## Contributors

+While he's no direct contributor to this library, Jason Ericson helped me a great deal by providing a [C++ implementation for GameAnalytics](http://jasonericson.blogspot.dk/2013/03/game-analytics-in-c.html).